Jimbly/dcjam2024/Jimb-TODO.md

   * restores max sanity after a choice
   * flavor text
 * placeholder one-time world events that displays flavor text and damages or heals sanity
+* placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
 * placeholder journal entries on a computer
 * combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
   * probably don't need as much help text then?